 How to Become Fit, Focused, and Have More Joy – Spend Some Time at Ayurveda Health Retreat

-“Love, Serve and Remember” – music by John Astin
+“Love, Serve and Remember” is a song by John Astin.

-My husband Eddie drove me from South Carolina to Alachua, Florida.
+My husband, Eddie, drove me from South Carolina to Alachua, Florida.
 I spent eight days at Ayurveda Health Retreat, practicing one of the world’s oldest whole-body healing sciences.
-Ayurveda facilitates health, and with practice, leads you to become more fit, focused, and have more joy.
-New to the subject, we were a little apprehensive and Eddie was reluctant to leave me there.
-As he lifted my bag over the threshold, he said to the person who greeted us at the front office, “I know where I dropped her off.”
+Ayurveda facilitates health and, with practice, leads you to become more fit and focused and have more joy.
+We were apprehensive about the subject, and Eddie was reluctant to leave me there.
+He lifted my bag over the threshold and told the person who greeted us at the front office, “I know where I dropped her off.”
 The way he said it implied, “She better be here when I return.”
-We chuckled and Eddie was gone.
+We chuckled, and Eddie was gone.

 We needn’t have worried.
 It was Emily who greeted us.
-She is one of a handful of affable and experienced retreat managers who facilitate the comfort of guests during their stay.
+She is one of a handful of affable and experienced retreat managers who facilitate guests’ comfort during their stay.
 One of the first things Emily asked me was whether I had warm bedroom shoes.
 I didn’t have warm bedroom shoes, only yoga slippers.
-After showing me to my room where I dropped my bags, she promptly drove me to the drug store where I purchased warm bedroom shoes.
+After showing me to my room, where I dropped my bags, she promptly drove me to the drug store, where I purchased warm bedroom shoes.
 Later, I was very grateful for them since much of your time at Ayurveda Health Retreat is spent shuffling from one restorative health activity to the next.

-The term Ayurveda comes from the Sanskrit words Ayur (life) and Veda (science or knowledge).
-Ayurveda or Knowledge of life practitioners teaches you how to be fit, focused, and have more joy.
-Ayurveda Health Retreat is an Alternative & Holistic Health Service.
+Ayurveda comes from the Sanskrit words Ayur (life) and Veda (science or knowledge).
+Practitioners teach you to be fit, focused, and joyful.
+Ayurveda Health Retreat is an Alternative and holistic Health Service.

 Yoga/Meditation (one-hour sessions twice a day at 8:00 a.m. and 6:00 p.m.)

-With the assistance of expert practitioners, guests of Ayurveda Health Retreat benefit from the liberating powers of yoga.
+Guests of Ayurveda Health Retreat benefit from yoga’s liberating powers with the assistance of expert practitioners.
 At the risk of oversimplification, yoga is a practice that joins the essence of life (breath or self) with consciousness or oneness with the universe.
-For the best health benefits, the practice of yoga is an ongoing, lifetime endeavor.
+Practicing yoga is an ongoing, lifetime endeavor for the best health benefits.

 Yoga itself is a practice of meditation.
 As you learn to hold your position, control your breathing, and focus your thoughts, you gain control over your body and mind.
 The practitioners at Ayurveda Health Retreat provide yoga twice a day and meditation instruction in one-on-one sessions upon request.

-Ania teaches guests how to control their wandering minds during meditation, especially difficult for beginners.
+Ania teaches guests how to control their wandering minds during meditation, which can be especially difficult for beginners.
 “Your mind is like a playful puppy.
-While you focus on your breathing, visualize the puppy wandering and then returning to lie at your side.”
-She went on to explain that meditation becomes easier with practice and even a few minutes of practice each day is beneficial for reducing stress and building resiliency.
+While you focus on breathing, visualize the puppy wandering and returning to lie at your side.”
+She explains that meditation becomes easier with practice, and even a few minutes of practice each day is beneficial for reducing stress and building resiliency.

 Breathing (Pranayama)

-Visualize the puppy sleeping and how his whole abdomen is moving up and down.
-When you are breathing correctly, you expand your whole upper body when you inhale.
+Visualize the puppy sleeping and how his whole abdomen moves up and down.
+When you breathe correctly, you expand your entire upper body when you inhale.
 By contrast, shallow breathing comes from the upper chest.
-It is referred to as fight or flight breathing and it can lead to all sorts of ailments over the long term, from neck and shoulder pain to digestive problems.
+It is referred to as fight-or-flight breathing, and it can lead to all sorts of ailments over the long term, from neck and shoulder pain to digestive problems.

-Find out if you’re breathing correctly by placing your hand on your tummy to see if it is expanding when you inhale and contracting when you exhale.
-Breathing this way may not feel comfortable at first but comes naturally with practice.
+Find out if you’re breathing correctly by placing your hand on your tummy to see if it expands when you inhale and contracts when you exhale.
+Breathing this way may not feel comfortable initially, but it comes naturally with practice.

 Narayan Das is a manager and yoga practitioner at Ayurveda Health Retreat.
 He taught Samone, Ritu, and me how to focus our thoughts during our yoga practice by focusing on our breathing.